nilovelez/quevedo/README.md

 - **Disable post formats**: If you're not using post formats, they only add clutter to the post editor
 - **Disable author archives**: For single-user blogs, author archives are identical to the homepage, which can lead to SEO issues
 - **Redirect attachment pages**: WordPress creates individual pages for gallery images, creating thin content.
 This feature redirects to the parent post
-- **Simplify editor blocks**: Limits the available blocks in the editor to basic content blocks like paragraphs, headings, lists, and images
+- **Simplify editor blocks**: When editing a blog post, the available blocks are reduced to: paragraph, heading, list, image, quote, separator, code, preformatted

 ### Default Post Image
 Select a default image for all your posts, ensuring consistent visual presentation across your site.